 Furnace Brook Golf Club, Quincy

 Furnace Brook is nine holes and nobody mentions it because Granite Links is right next door.
-That's exactly why it's worth knowing about.
+Granite Links being full is your signal to check here.

 The City of Quincy runs it at 7.3 miles from downtown, with a 4.5 rating that matches Gannon and George Wright.
 GolfNow rates come in regularly under $30.
 The greens get the same note you see at D.W.
 Field: undulating, well-maintained, harder than they look.